-* CoveredUp: Inevitable, since that their authors' names are all lost to history.
+* CoveredUp: Inevitable, since their authors' names are all lost to history.

-** The moral of "The Fair Flower of Northumberland" (Child #9) is that Scottish people are AlwaysChaoticEvil.
+** "The Fair Flower of Northumberland" (#9): Scottish people all suffer from ChronicBackstabbingDisorder.

-** "The Baffled Knight" (Child #112), wherein the hero learns that, if you meet some sweet young thing in the woods, you'd better go ahead and ''rape her right then and there'', because otherwise she'll get away.
+** "The Baffled Knight" (#112): if you meet some sweet young thing in the woods, you'd better go ahead and ''rape her right then and there'', because otherwise she'll get away.
 As the ''sweet young thing'' explains to him after her escape.

-* MoralEventHorizon: The Captain's ingratitude in "The Golden Vanity" (Child #286)
+* MoralEventHorizon: The Captain's ingratitude in "The Golden Vanity" (#286)

 * TearJerker: ''Many.''